cocos/cocos-docs/en/editor/extension/first.md

 exports.unload = function() {};
 ```

-This entry program will be loaded during the startup of **Cocos Creator**.
+This entry program will be loaded during the startup of Cocos Creator.
 The methods defined in methods will be used as the operation interface, which can be called across extensions through [messages](./messages.md) or communicate with the panel.

-## Runing an extension
+## Running an extension

-__First__, open **Cocos Creator 3.0**, find and open the **Extension -> Extension Manager** at the top, and select the extension location (global or project) on the panel.
+__First__, go back to the **Extension Manager** panel of Creator and select the location of the extension (Global or Project).

-__Second__, find the **Refresh** button at the top and click to manually update the extended list information at that location.
+__Second__, find the Refresh icon button on the right side of the extension and click to manually update the extension list information at that location.
 Then the extension list will show the extensions that have been found.
 Extensions can be started, closed, or restarted from the list control.

 If the extension has been started, a **Develop** menu will appear in the top menu area with a `tester` menu item.
 After clicking, the message will be triggered according to the definition, and the corresponding method in the extension will be executed according to the message definition, and then the log information of `Hello World` will be printed out on the console.